 You need to install the Microsoft Speech Runtime before you are able to use Microsoft’s TTS functionality.
 You will need to make sure that you download the same bit level as what you normally run Voice Elements under (for example, if you use x64 Voice Elements, make sure to install the x64 runtime).

 Microsoft Speech Runtime can be downloaded here.

 Please note that it is the exact same Runtime as what is required for using Microsoft’s Speech Recognition capabilities.
-For information, on configuring Speech Recognition, please see our article Install Microsoft Speech Platform.
+For information on configuring Speech Recognition, please see our article Install Microsoft Speech Platform.

 Demo the TTS Voices

 Microsoft has made available several different voices in a variety of different languages.
 A complete list can be found here.
 Please note that some of the Language Packs, are used for their Speech Recognition technology.
 Any of the .msi files available from the site above with a name in the filename can be used as voices.

 There are available TTS Voices in 26 languages.
 These are all the voices currently available:

 - Danish (Denmark) TTS Engine

 - Dutch (Netherlands) TTS Engine

 - English (United States Zira Pro) TTS Engine